Footnotes: Introduction part 1

 (2) As noted in the introduction, in 1880 Fred Harrison owned one hundred sixty acres in two eighty-acre units.
 The "upper 80" refers

-to the unit described as the east half of the southwest quarter of section twenty-three, Jefferson Township.
+unit described as the east half of the southwest quarter of section twenty-three, Jefferson Township.
 Deed Book 30, p.
 411, Office of the

 Recorder, Morgan County Courtthouse, Martinsville, Indiana.